-The total heat generated by the controller is simply given by adding the generated heat for each of the two channels, as calculated in the previous section.
+The total heat generated by the controller is simply given by the generated heat as calculated in the previous section.

 There are several ways to reduce the heat generated by the controller.
 The simplest way would be to turn the light off when not needed.
 If the light is on only when necessary, the generated heat can be drastically diminished.
 Another opportunity would be to reduce pulse width or output current, if permitted by the application.